marcus-j-davies/nvr-js/README.md

 To create events one only needs to send the following JSON payload.

-The view here, is that you create events from various sensors in your setup, this effectively acts as your motion detector or some other key event - Its really up to you.
+The view here, is that you create events from various sensors in your setup, this effectively acts as your motion detector or some other key event - It's really up to you.

 ```javascript
 {